-- \To prioritize housing options in the Town Center that are compatible with adjacent single-family neighborhoods, the Plan recommends a zoning category allowing only the minimum amount of commercial density that may be mapped in the CRT Zone.
+- To prioritize housing options in the Town Center that are compatible with adjacent single-family neighborhoods, the Plan recommends a zoning category allowing only the minimum amount of commercial density that may be mapped in the CRT Zone.
 Since commercial use on this site is unlikely to be compatible with adjacent housing, it is discouraged.
-In addition, the Plan seeks to limit commercial encroachment into the existing residential community and recommends that all nonresidential uses be limited to the property's frontage on Piney Branch Road.
-Ingress and egress for any commercial uses shall also be limited to Piney Branch Road. - Maximize use of MPDUs as part of any optional method development. - Provide structured and shared parking.
+In addition, the Plan seeks to limit commercial encroachment into the existing residential community and recommends that any nonresidential uses be limited to the property's frontage on Piney Branch Road.
+Ingress and egress for any commercial uses shall also be limited to Piney Branch Road. - Encourage infill development and adaptive reuse of existing structures. - Pursue innovative design solutions for increasing parking, including but not limited to, shared parking.

-- Extend Glenview Avenue to Piney Branch Road via a new business street. - Improve pedestrian and bicycle connections to adjacent neighborhoods, transit, and community facilities. - Provide bicycle parking at this site.
+- Incorporate economical transportation choices, including but not limited to, car share and electric vehicle charging stations. - Provide improved pedestrian and bicycle connections to adjacent neighborhoods, transit, and community facilities.

+• Provide bicycle parking at this site.